disouzam/discrete-event-simulation-of-software-development/simple/index.md

 -   Move main body into a function
 -   Initialize random number generation for reproducibility
     -   Testing and debugging are very difficult otherwise
--   Output a structured log
+-   Output a structured log as JSON
-    -   Use JSON

 ```{.python data-file=monitor_uniform_work_and_break.py}
 SEED = 12345